 All investments involve risk and precious metals are no exception.
 The precious metals market is speculative, unregulated, and volatile, and prices for these items may rise or fall over time.

 Futures and futures options trading involves substantial risk, and is not suitable for all investors.
-Futures trading services provided by TD Ameritrade Futures and Forex LLC, member NFA.
-Trading privileges subject to review and approval.
-Not all clients will qualify.
-Futures accounts are not protected by SIPC.
-Please read the Risk Disclosure for Futures and Options prior to trading futures products.
+Please read the Risk Disclosure Statement prior to trading futures products.

 Market volatility, volume, and system availability may delay account access and trade executions.